Hemmels/JavaPerfMon/README.md

 ## What is it?
 Currently serves as the backend for a "Service poller" which can be seen running [on Github Pages](https://hemmels.github.io/reactapp)
 The "test" profile will setup an embedded h2 database with test data.
 This will actually run against live sites since all we are doing is pinging them.
+More information on the whole project can be found on the (admittedly poorly named) [frontend project](https://github.com/Hemmels/reactapp)

 ## How to run?
 Simply navigate to the JavaPerfMonApp subproject dir and execute something like: